mndillon/toki-pona-nanpa-linja-n/README.md

 - Already used to describe fractions
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
+- Never appears in a numeric cartouche (but fraction symbol can appear in a numeric cartouche)
 - ton kipisi ike tun li sama ike pon

 ### Power: sewi
 - Contains **s**, which no digit word has
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
+- Never appears in a numeric cartouche
 - tun sewi win li sama ton
 - pen tasan li sama pen emute wanon sewi win